Omicron: Is 'natural immunity' better than a vaccine? | DW | 14.01.2022

 As omicron outbreaks take over, many people are asking: Could the immunity you get from a COVID infection be the best protection against the virus, especially as it continues to mutate?
 We looked at the latest science.

-Most governments — with the exception of some like Australia, as proven this week with the debacle over tennis star Novak Djokovic's entry — accept "recovered" status as a form of proven immunity against COVID.
+Most governments — with the exception of some like Australia, as proven this week with the drama surroundingtennis star Novak Djokovic's entry — accept "recovered" status as a form of proven immunity against COVID.
 Meaning, if you have been recently infected and since recovered, you are considered adequately immunized.

 But just how protective are the antibodies from infection in comparison with vaccine antibodies?
 And how does omicron factor into the equation?

-As a general scientific rule until the omicron outbreak, one bout of infection (from any variant) provides comparable immunity to a single shot, according to Julian Schulze zur Wiesch,head of the infectious diseases department at the University Clinic Hamburg.
+Before the omicron outbreak, the general scientific rule was that one bout of infection (from any variant) provides comparable immunity to a single jab, according to Julian Schulze zur Wiesch,head of the infectious diseases department at the University Medical Center Hamburg-Eppendorf.

 Before omicron was part of the picture, research generally showed that people who had acquired immunity through a COVID infection were protected in the months following infection, but that immunity started to reduce after four to six months.